MioArchive/ServerStatsSender-Remaster/README.md

-If server doesnt support measurements, mtps will not work, the rest of the servers stats will appear, Most servers support it!
+If server doesn't support measurements, mtps will not work, the rest of the servers stats will appear, Most servers support it!
-Default time is set to 10 mins for repeat function..
+Default time is set to 10 mins for repeat function.

 REMASTER: